Once upon a time,

 as well as many places in between.
 She was a founding member of the

-you're most likely to see her soloing at restaurants, nightclubs, and
+Sabaa for several years.
+Today, you're most likely to see her soloing

-special events in Hollywood or locally in the Antelope Valley.
-She also
+at restaurants, nightclubs, and special events in Hollywood or locally

-directs the American Tribal Style troupe Hiplash.
-She continues to dance
+in the Antelope Valley.
+She also directs the American Tribal Style troupe

-are favorites at showcases.
+of whom are favorites at showcases.

 In all her spare time, Faizeh, along with business partner Kris Hellstrom,